 Often, we use an MRI scan to see the soft tissue in the buttock and rule out nerve pinching from the spine.
 Also, nerve studies may help confirm sciatic nerve irritation from the piriformis muscle.

 Sometimes, we use an injection into the piriformis muscle to help with the diagnosis in complex cases.
 If we inject the muscle and the pain disappears, we can be confident that the pain is coming from the piriformis.
 In general, we do this injection with ultrasound to increase accuracy.

 Piriformis vs sacroiliac joint pain

 Generally, sacroiliac joint pain is tender at the joint – which is more to the centre than the piriformis muscle.
-Also, certain tests (such as Ober or posterior draw test) can bring on the pain.
+Also, specific tests (such as Ober or posterior draw test) can bring on the pain.
 Frequently, MRI scans can point to degenerative changes in the sacroiliac joint such as swelling or spur formation.

 Treatment of piriformis syndrome

 Generally, piriformis syndrome is a complex condition to treat.
 Therefore, it is essential to individualise treatment based on what works for each person.